 - Higher resistance against side wall damage

-- High road resistance, thus rolling resistance, which causes the tyre to heat up quickly
+- Higher rolling resistance, which means the tyre quickly heats up

 - Reduced comfort due to the tyre's rigidity